trishume/sympy-wiki-with-svn/Function-expansions-and-series.md

 \( x^x = 1 + x \log x + \frac{x^2 \log^2(x)}{2} + \cdots \)

+This series do not expand to Taylor series because of they are not analytical (some derivatives are oo)

+Also combination of that function with each other or with polynomials brings to mix of various kinds of series (that may be out of sense).

 ## Asymptotic expansion

 In this section we attract attention to the asymptotic expansion and related things.